yoavram/curriculum-vitae/curriculum-vitae.md

 * Poster at the *Forecasting Evolution?* SFB 680 conference in Lisbon, Portugal, July 8 - 11, 2015.
 * *The Population Genetics of Stress-Induced Mutation* - seminar at the IST, Austria, June 25, 2015.
 * *Stress-induced mutagenesis & complex adaptation* - **Short oral presentation** at the Two2Many Systems Biology Conference, Weizmann Institute, March 2015.
-* Oral presentation at the Quantitivate and Evolutionary Biology Seminar, Tel-Aviv University, March 2015.
+* Oral presentation at the Quantitivate and Evolutionary Biology Seminar, Tel Aviv University, March 2015.
 * *On the role of stress-induced mutagenesis in evolution* - Poster at the Israeli Genetics Society annual meeting, Weizmann Institute, February 2015.
 * *On the role of stress-induced mutagenesis in evolution* - Poster at ISM (Israel Society for Microbiology) annual meeting, Haifa, April 2014.
-* *Stress, mutation, evolution, and mathematical models* - Presentation at the Astrophysics student journal club at Tel-Aviv University, March 2014.
+* *Stress, mutation, evolution, and mathematical models* - Presentation at the Astrophysics student journal club at Tel Aviv University, March 2014.
-* *Modeling the evolution of the mutation rate* - Presentation at the Topics in Theoretical and Mathematical Biology Seminar at Tel-Aviv University, March 2014.
+* *Modeling the evolution of the mutation rate* - Presentation at the Topics in Theoretical and Mathematical Biology Seminar at Tel Aviv University, March 2014.
 * *The rate of complex adaptation with and without stress-induced mutagenesis* - Poster at FISEB/ILANIT, Eilat, February 2014.
-* Seminar presentation at the Pupko Lab at Tel-Aviv University, November 2013.
+* Seminar presentation at the Pupko Lab at Tel Aviv University, November 2013.
-* Seminar presentation at the Philosophy of Biology Group at the Humanities Faculty, Tel-Aviv University, October 2013.
+* Seminar presentation at the Philosophy of Biology Group at the Humanities Faculty, Tel Aviv University, October 2013.
 * *Adaptedness, Adaptability and Stress-Induced Mutagenesis* - Poster at *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October 1, 2013.
 * *Adaptedness, Adaptability and Stress-Induced Mutagenesis* - Poster at **ESEB 2013** in Lisbon, Portugal, August 19-24, 2013.
 * *Stress-induced Mutagenesis and the Evolution of Complex Traits* - Poster at the **Gordon Research Conference** *on Biological Mechanisms in Evolution*, Stonehill College, Easton, MA, USA, June 2-6, 2013.